k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 to year.
 Selectivity and recruitment likely vary over time [@sampsonandscott2011; @maunderandthorson2019], so allowing random deviations was considered a more realistic characterization of uncertainty among iterations.
-To ensure differences in performance were due to the management strategy rather than from the use of different randomly selected selectivity parameter values and recruitment deviations, SSMSE allows for the same sets of random values to be used for each scenario by setting a seed in the
+To ensure differences in performance are due to the management strategy rather than from the use of different randomly selected selectivity parameter values and recruitment deviations, SSMSE allows for the same sets of random values to be used for each scenario by setting a seed in the